NoodleOfDeath/alfred/README.md

-# Alfred (Autonomous Labor Focused ROS Extensible Drone)
+# ALFRED (Autonomous Labor Focused ROS Extensible Drone)

-Just a fun project that allows you to control an iRobot Create 2 from React.js, native mobile application, a wireless Xbox controller, and even a smart watch.
+Just a fun project that allows you to control an iRobot Create 2 from a React.js web application, a native mobile application, a wireless Xbox controller, or even a smart watch.

+The primary purpose of this project is to demonstrate a simple and foundational full-stack design of a ROS extensible ecosystem where robots on the same network can talk to one other as well as be controlled by any RESTful UI application.

 ## Getting Started